NBISweden/excelerate-scRNAseq/session-integration/Data_Integration.md

 ## Mutual Nearest Neighbor (MNN)

-AN alternative approach to integrate single cell RNA-seq data is to use the Mutual Nearest Neighbor (MNN) batch-correction method by [Haghverdi et al.](https://www.nature.com/articles/nbt.4091).
+An alternative approach to integrate single cell RNA-seq data is to use the Mutual Nearest Neighbor (MNN) batch-correction method by [Haghverdi et al.](https://www.nature.com/articles/nbt.4091).